post72/RecordCollectionAPI/README.md

 # My Records API

-An API for vinyl / record enthusiats, who want to catalog their record collections.
+An API for vinyl / record enthusiasts, who want to catalog their record collections.